November 14, 2022, 4:33 pm | Read time: 16 minutes

 - Image Sensor: The sensor in digital cameras converts the captured image of the lens into a digital image via electrical signals.
 Common digital cameras have large full-frame sensors, medium-sized APS-C sensors, 1-inch sensors, and even smaller sensors in compact cameras.
 The size of the sensor affects the focal length, depth effect, and possible image noise.

 - Aperture: The aperture is located in front of the lens and determines the amount of light entering.
-This allows for the determination of exposure and depth of field.
+This allows the exposure and depth of field to be determined.
 The smaller the number, the more light enters the lens.

 - Focal Length: The focal length indicates the field of view of the lens.
-With a high focal length number, the lens takes close-ups; with a smaller focal length number, it takes wide-angle shots.
+With a high focal length number, the lens takes close-up shots, while a smaller focal length number results in wide-angle shots.

 - ISO: The English abbreviation stands for the International Organization for Standardization and indicates light sensitivity in photography.
 Together with exposure time and aperture, it regulates the exposure settings of the photo.
-In a dark environment, the light sensitivity of the lens is increased to achieve better-lit results.
+In a dark environment, you increase the light sensitivity of the lens to achieve better-lit results.

 - Lens: The lens consists of various lenses that reflect the optical image onto the sensor.
-Lenses are classified according to their focal length (e.g., telephoto or wide-angle lenses), and those with variable focal lengths are called zoom lenses.
+Lenses are classified by their focal length (e.g., telephoto or wide-angle lenses), and those with variable focal lengths are called zoom lenses.

 - Viewfinder: Through the viewfinder of a camera, the photographer aims at the subject.
 This is easier and more accurate than determining the photographed section solely via the display.
 An electronic viewfinder resembles a small screen on which the subject is reflected.
 They show all settings, so you can see the final image directly through the viewfinder.
 DSLRs, on the other hand, rely on optical viewfinders, where photographers view the subject almost directly through the lens.
 Exposure corrections are only visible on the image after the shot.

-- Zoom: With a variable lens, the zoom factor indicates the ratio of the largest and smallest focal length.
+- Zoom: With a variable lens, the zoom factor indicates the ratio of the largest to the smallest focal length.
 Optical zoom is achieved by mechanically changing the focal length.
 Digital zoom, on the other hand, merely enlarges a selected image section, as would be possible afterward with editing software.

 Conclusion: These Digital Cameras Impress in Tests